 3. Lowering Your Body Temperature

 People tend to use phrases such as ‘steamed up’ ‘boiling over’ and ‘feeling flames’ when describing rage.
 This is due to the fact that your body does actually heat up when you are angry.
 Lowering your body temperature is therefore an effective strategy in managing the physical sensations of anger.
 Some ideas to do this include: taking a cold shower or swimming in a pool; holding ice cubes on your cheeks, wrists or back of your neck; rinsing your face in cold water; and sitting in any cool environment.

 It’s hard for intense anger to be maintained if your body is exhausted, so anything you can do to release the energy associated with anger is going to help reduce its intensity.
 Doing exercises such a running, doing push-ups, sit-ups, jumping jacks, long hikes and/or gym workouts are options.
 Although this depends on a person’s age or overall health, anything that increases your heart rate and works your muscles will be helpful.
 Doing household tasks such as vacuuming, scrubbing floors, cleaning windows, mowing the lawn and/or shoveling snow are also effective ways to expand energy.

-Emotion regulation skills are topic incorporated in the DBT group provided at Specialized Therapy Associates.
+Emotion regulation skills are topic incorporated in the DBT group provided at Specialized Therapy Associates and Fx Med Center.
 For further information on how you can control anger, call us at 201-488-6678.